 After all this time?
 Always!

 Tweet Binder has always been able to track massive events on Twitter.
 This wizarding example proofs that with Tweet Binder you can do real magic.
-So, what are you waiting for?
+So, what are you waiting for? #HPCelebration is an example.
 Do you have any hashtag, term or event you need to track?
 Contact us now and we will help you.